barihade/hello-bari-docker/README.md

 # How To Make It
 1. First of all you'll need to install Docker if you haven't done that already.
 You can learn to install Docker at [Docker Official Documentation](https://docs.docker.com/install/).
 2. Next, you need to build Docker image using Dockerfile.
 The Dockerfile contain information about parent image, project path inside the image, and exposed port.
-After creating Dockerfile inside the project directory, execute it using command : `sudo docker build -t hello-bari .`
+After creating Dockerfile inside the project directory, execute it using command : `docker build -t hello-bari .`
-3. After that, you can run the container created using image "hello-bari" using command : `sudo docker run -p 5000:80 hello-bari`
+3. After that, you can run the container created using image "hello-bari" using command : `docker run -p 5000:80 hello-bari`
-4. Or, you can create the container first using command : `sudo docker container create --name app-hello -p 5000:80 hello-bari`.
-Then, you can run it using command : `sudo docker container start app-hello`
+4. Or, you can create the container first using command : `docker container create --name app-hello -p 5000:80 hello-bari`.
+Then, you can run it using command : `docker container start app-hello`
 5. You can access it, with typing `localhost:5000` on browser address bar.

 # How It Works